 The following protocols have been provided as examples to aid researchers in writing their own safety protocols.

-- Human Gene Transfer / Gene Therapy (BSL-1 and BSL-2)
+Guidance on a safety protocol for Human Gene Transfer / Gene Therapy (BSL-1 and BSL-2)

 All safety protocols should specifiy a method for inactivating biological hazards.
 When using disinfectants, please specify the concentration and minimal contact time required for neutralizing biological hazards.